Shawn Lin, MD from the AAO annual meeting 2024 discusses how to get the dropfree method in your practice.

 Rarely, topical antihypertensive medications may be indicated to lower IOP until the depot is no longer visible.
 Excising the depot (at the slit lamp with topical anesthesia) normally results in IOP returning to baseline in 1 to 7 days.

-We have shown that 4 mg of subconjunctival triamcinolone 10 mg/mL alone is associated with less risk of macular edema than a postop regimen of prednisolone + NSAID drops.
-We have found that adding postop drops to the injection are not necessary in routine cases.
-Additional research is needed to clarify the role of NSAID in eyes with diabetic retinopathy, previous macular edema, substantial epiretinal membrane, iritis and retinal vein occlusion.
+4 mg of subconjunctival triamcinolone 10 mg/mL alone is associated with less risk of macular edema than a postop regimen of prednisolone + NSAID drops.
+Adding postop drops to the injection should not be necessary in routine cases.
+Additional research is needed to clarify the role of adding NSAID in eyes with diabetic retinopathy, previous macular edema, substantial epiretinal membrane, iritis and retinal vein occlusion.

 Explore intracameral antibiotic injection as the 1st component of a dropfree regimen.